 The school must ensure that all appropriate types of funding are included in the return of Title IV funds calculation and implement procedures to ensure proper notification to the borrower.
-The school is not required to provide additional notice to the student or parent borrower of the credit of a post-withdrawal loan disbursement to outstanding school charges.

 Guarantor: The guarantor may need to modify program review procedures.